Spring 2018 Fellow

-Trans Family Archive revolved around a series of roundtable discussions designed to increase the contact and communication between generations of trans and non-binary individuals.
-This project collaborated and responded to Brown's similar, concurrent work with LGBTQ Boston groups, inviting the New York City trans community to listen and respond to Boston community members.
+Trans Family Archive revolves around a series of roundtable discussions designed to increase the contact and communication between generations of trans and non-binary individuals.
+This project collaborates and responds to Brown's similar, concurrent work with LGBTQ Boston groups, inviting the New York City trans community to listen and respond to Boston community members.
 This year-long, intergenerational and community led facilitation process was developed to create a pilot for a nationwide trans family audio archive.

 1. to actively resist the sensationalizing of trans bodies, by resisting the visual gender markers that have historically accompanied the representation of trans bodies in art.

 2. to grow an intergenerational trans family archive, which is freely accessible and that focuses on the unique challenges that both separate and unite various generations of trans and non-binary folks.

-3. to educate the general public around specific issues particular to generational divides facing transgender and non-binary peopled
+3. to educate the general public around specific issues particular to generational divides facing transgender and non-binary peoples.